tbuller/CV/README.md

 - Grade
 - Other cool stuff

-#### Any other qualifications
+#### Other qualifications

-That in some arguable way make you a better software developer or well-rounded person
+**at in some arguable way make you a better software developer or well-rounded person** -CFAB accounting certification

 ## Hobbies